Latest

 29/10/08

-Following on from the successful improvements at NAPT, work has
+Following on from the successful improvements at NAPT, work has been

-and reveal more shale, as well as level off areas, plus repair the banking
+reveal more shale, as well as level off areas, plus repair the banking

 in the NE corner.
 Work commenced on Tuesday for 3 days.
 Once the scrape

-dries out in the spring, we hope to dig out the scrape in the final
+dries out in the spring, we hope to dig out the scrape in the final phase

 photo © Geoff